sshsrn/Seeking-Roots/README.md

 <h1 align="center">Seeking Roots</h1>

-<h2  align="center" id="description"><strong>Seeking Roots</strong> is a web-application where users can register themselves providing their basic details and write posts or stories about themselves (AutoBiographies) and also about their near and dear ones (Biographies).</h2>
+<h2  align="center" id="description"><strong>Seeking Roots</strong> is a web application where users can register themselves, providing their basic details, and write posts or stories about themselves (AutoBiographies) and their near and dear ones (Biographies).</h2>

 <h2>Features</h2>